ysfchn/SamFetch/README.md

 ### Partial downloads

 SamFetch can automatically decrypt firmware when you request a download.
-However, decryption makes the firmware size bigger or smaller a bit and as SamFetch sends firmware size too.
-When firmware size doesn't equal with actual size, download clients aborts the downloads and gives errors.
+However, decryption makes the firmware size bigger or smaller a bit, and when firmware size doesn't equal with actual size, download clients aborts the downloads and gives errors.
 So **SamFetch won't return the firmware size when decrypting has enabled to fix this issue.**

 ### Verifing the files